Robust outlier detection by de-biasing VAE likelihoods

 {\it Why do VAE likelihoods fail when other classifier-based outlier detection methods (e.g.\cite{Lakshminarayanan2017}) succeed?} To answer this question, we note that there is a key difference between VAEs and deep CNN classifiers.
 Deep CNN classifiers transform the input image into a spatially-invariant (typically translation-invariant) feature representation, on which a classification decision must be made.
 Even though the VAE encoder employs a CNN that achieves such a transformation, the VAE decoder needs to reconstruct the entire image pixel-for-pixel.
 Consequently, VAEs can ill-afford to ignore spatial relationships among the features and their positions relative to a coordinate frame that is locked to the ``edge'' of the image.
 In other words, to optimize its objective, a VAE must care not only about ``what'' features are present in an image, it must also encode ``where'' these features are positioned relative to each other and, importantly, relative to the image's bounding box.
 We propose that datasets in which such spatial relationships do not occur consistently (e.g. CIFAR-10) are particularly unsuited for outlier detection with VAEs.

 We test this prediction with a simple set of experiments.
-We plotted the bias corrected likelihoods for representative VAEs (GTSRB, CelebA, CompCars), each following a simple affine transformation: a) x/y translation (uniform random shift of $\pm$0-10 pixels along both x and y directions) (Fig.~\ref{fig:bcll_flip}, left, GTSRB), b) reflection about the horizontal axis (Fig.~\ref{fig:bcll_flip}, middle, CelebA) or c) rotation by 90 degrees anti-clockwise (Fig.~\ref{fig:bcll_flip}, right, CompCars).
+We plotted the bias corrected likelihoods for representative VAEs (GTSRB, CelebA, CompCars), each following one simple affine transformation: a) x/y translation (uniform random shift of $\pm$0-10 pixels along both x and y directions) (Fig.~\ref{fig:bcll_flip}, top left, GTSRB), b) reflection about the horizontal axis (Fig.~\ref{fig:bcll_flip}, top right, CelebA) or c) rotation by 90 degrees anti-clockwise (Fig.~\ref{fig:bcll_flip}, bottom, CompCars).
 Each of these affine operations sufficed to hoodwink the VAEs into treating their, respective, inlier images as outliers: the VAEs consistently assigned lower likelihoods for these translated, reflected or rotated in-distribution images (Fig.~\ref{fig:bcll_flip}, orange distributions), as compared to their original counterparts (Fig.~\ref{fig:bcll_flip}, blue distributions).